isabella232/rtos-docs-pr.es-es/rtos-docs/netx/chapter4.md

 ## <a name="nx_ip_create"></a>nx_ip_create

-Crea una instancia de IP.
+Crear una instancia de IP

 ### <a name="prototype"></a>Prototipo